 2. Volunteer Board members with time to actively work on the organization’s marketing and fund raising.

 3. Funding or a volunteer to update SPFS’s website.

 4. A volunteer or funding to hire a consultant to assist SPFS in designing its annual report and summer newsletter.

-Student Parenting and Family Services is the only program in the state that provides teen parents with support, parenting education and quality child care in an accredited child care program inside a high school.
+Student Parenting and Family Services is the only program in the state that provides teen parents with support, parenting education and quality child care in an accredited child care program inside a regular high school.

 Without our Celotto Child Care Center, the infants and toddlers we care for might left with rotating babysitters who provide minimal stimulation and opportunities for development.
 At the Celotto Center, the children are nurtured all day by caring teachers.
 One of the things that is unusual about our program is our grouping of children across age groups.
 While many child care programs have an infant room and a separate toddler room, we group our children in “family groupings” which allow older toddlers to “help” nurture younger children, and enable younger children to learn from older children.
 We believe this grouping encourages the development of language, social and emotional skills, and empathy.
 This grouping also allows children to remain in the same group with the same teachers during all the years of their enrollment in the program.
 All children need consistent caregivers, and for our high risk children, continuity of care is especially important.
 The “family grouping” structure requires teachers who are skilled and flexible, and we have worked hard to attract and retain high quality teachers.
 National estimates of turnover in child care settings are between 25% and 40% annually.
 Our annual teacher turnover rate over the past five years is 8%.